certara/pyDarwin/docs/Options.rst

         for all other models in the generation for which the Mikowski distance is less than the niche radius.
       | Finally, the penalty is calculated as: exp((crowding-1)*niche_penalty)-1.
 The objective of using a niche
         penalty is to maintain diversity of models, to avoid premature convergence of the search, by penalizing when models are too similar to other models in the current generation.
-A typical value for the penalty is 20.
       | *Default*: 20

 .. _random_seed_options_desc: